Background Image

 Live Cell Imaging

-They have been used successfully in prokaryotes, yeasts, animals and plants.
 The proteins possess bright stable fluorescence and enable monitoring of target cells or proteins over an extended period of time.
 No addition of cofactors or substrates is required for fluorescent protein detection.
-Specialized fluorescent protein-based tools like photoactivatable fluorescent proteins, fluorescent photosensitizers and biosensors are also provided, see links below.